Non-Abelian Tensor Multiplet Equations from Twistor Space: Higher gauge theory with principal 2-bundles

-Linearising both groups in a Lie crossed module $G=(G_0,G_1)$ at their identity elements, we obtain the notion of a differential crossed module\footnote{A differential crossed module is the same as a strict Lie 2-algebra or a 2-term $L_\infty$ algebra with vanishing Jacobiator.} which is an $L_\infty$ algebra that plays the role of the gauge algebra.
-A {\em differential crossed module} $\frg$ is a pair of Lie algebras $\frg=(\frg_0,\frg_1)$ with an action $\acton$ of elements of $\frg_0$ as derivations of $\frg_1$ and a Lie algebra homomorphism $\sft:\frg_1\rightarrow \frg_0$, which satisfy the linearised versions of equations \eqref{eq:LCMIdentities}.
+Linearising both groups in a Lie crossed module $(\sH\overset{\sft}{\to}\sG,\acton)$ at their identity elements, we obtain the notion of a differential crossed module\footnote{A differential crossed module is equivalent to a strict Lie 2-algebra or a 2-term $L_\infty$-algebra with vanishing Jacobiator.
+As in the finite case, we shall use the terms differential Lie crossed module and strict Lie 2-algebra interchangeably.} which is an $L_\infty$-algebra that plays the role of the gauge algebra.
+A {\em differential crossed module} $(\frh\overset{\sft}{\to}\frg,\acton)$ is a pair of Lie algebras $(\frg,\frh)$ with an action $\acton$ of elements of $\frg$ as derivations of $\frh$ and a Lie algebra homomorphism $\sft:\frh\rightarrow \frg$, which satisfy the linearised versions of equations \eqref{eq:LCMIdentities}.
 That is, we have

-for all $x\in \frg_0$ and $y,y_1,y_2\in \frg_1$.
-The differential crossed module corresponding to $C_{G,\sAut}$ is $\frg=(\frg_0,\frg_1)$, where $\frg_0=\frg_1=\mathsf{Lie}(G_0)$, $\sft$ is the identity and $\acton$ the adjoint action.
-The linearisation of the Lie crossed modules $C_N$ and $\sb\sU(1)$ are $c_N=(\asu(N),\au(N))$ and $\sb\au(1)=(1,\au(1))$ with the obvious maps $\sft$ and $\acton$.
+for all $X\in \frg$ and $Y,Y_1,Y_2\in \frh$.
+The differential crossed module corresponding to $C_{\sG,\mathsf{Inn}}$ is $(\frh\overset{\sft}{\to}\frg,\acton)$, where $\frh=\frg=\mathsf{Lie}(\sG)$, $\sft$ is the identity, and $\acton$ the adjoint action.
+The linearisation of the Lie crossed modules $C_N$ and $\sB\sU(1)$ are $c_N:=(\au(N)\overset{\sft}{\to}\asu(N),\acton)$ and $\sb\au(1):=(\au(1)\overset{\sft}{\to}0,\acton)$ with the obvious maps $\sft$ and $\acton$.
 Interestingly, the 3-algebras that appear in M2-brane models are also special cases of differential crossed modules \cite{Palmer:2012ya}.